quandyfactory/twitter_search/README.md

 #twitter_search

-Queries the twitter search API for a keword and saves the results in TSV format.
+Queries the twitter search API for a keyword and saves the results in TSV format.

 ## Author